Netlia/documentation/DeviceComunication/DeviceComunication.md

 Netlia supplies the data needed for registration to the network server with the device.
 One of these items is the unique DevEUI identifier, which is passed along with the message from the network server.

 ### NB-IoT devices identification
-The method of identification depends on the client's requirements and the device is configured during production.
+The method of identification depends on the client's requirements and the device is configured accordingly during production.

-The default solution is that the identification is provided by the client, which knows the IP address of the device from which the UDP datagram arrived.
-This IP address uniquely identifies the device.
-This solution is used in networks with a private APN.
+In case of networks with private APN, the IP address uniquely identifies the device and can be used by the client to distinguish devices.

 Alternatively, the UDP datagram can be extended with the SIM card identifier - IMSI.
-In this case, the datagram contains 16 characters at the beginning, containing 15 digits of the IMSI prefixed by 0.
+In this case, the datagram contains 16 characters at the beginning, representing 15 digits of the IMSI prefixed by 0.
 This solution is used in networks with a shared APN, where devices are hidden behind NAT.

 Example of datagram with IMSI: `0AAAAAAAAAAAAAAAXXXXXXXXXX`
 `AAA...`: IMSI (contains numbers only)